 Luckily, this durable surface is also pretty easy to clean.
-All you need are some basic items and a few household cleaning products, plus some good weather.
+All you need are some basic items and a few household cleaners, plus some good weather.
 Then, it’s just a matter of elbow grease and a couple of hours to get rid of stains on your vinyl siding.
-The result is a home exterior that looks practically new and has major curb appeal!
+The result is a home exterior that looks practically new and has serious curb appeal!

 - Long-handled broom

 - Mop or cleaning rags

 - Garden hose